5.7 Test Completion and Retrospectives

 - Recalibrate estimates using actual effort from the last three iterations.

-The exam trap is treating completion as archiving documents after release.
+The exam trap is treating completion as merely archiving documents after release.
 Completion is part of test management because it informs release confidence, captures residual risk, preserves reusable testware, and improves future work.
-A team that never learns from completion data will repeat the same planning, estimation, environment, and reporting failures.
+A team that never learns from completion data repeats the same planning, estimation, environment, and reporting failures.

 Durable Study Memory

 Think of completion as the management closeout of a test activity.
-Monitoring tells you what is happening during testing.
-Control changes the course while testing is active.
-Completion records what happened, evaluates it against the plan, communicates remaining risk, preserves useful work products, and feeds improvement.
+Monitoring tells you what is happening during testing; control changes course while testing is active; completion records what happened, evaluates it against the plan, communicates remaining risk, preserves useful work products, and feeds improvement.

-Retrospectives are the human learning side of completion.
-They turn project experience into better behavior.
-For CTFL, connect them to lessons learned, not just team morale.
-The strongest answer usually preserves evidence and changes the process so the next cycle is better.
+Retrospectives are the human-learning side of completion: they turn project experience into better behavior.
+For CTFL, connect them to lessons learned and process improvement, not just team morale.
+The strongest exam answer usually both preserves evidence and changes the process so the next cycle is better.

 A test cycle ends with two exit criteria unmet, and stakeholders approve release after reviewing the remaining risks.
 What should the completion information emphasize?